Numeric types in Foundation

 boxed as?
 U

 Spelled as though failable but always succeeds.
-Equivalent toU(exactly: boxed)
+Equivalent toU(exactly: boxed).

-to one. -
+Convertsfalseto zero andtrueto one. -

 U(exactly: boxed)

 Spelled as failable initializer but always succeeds.
 Equivalent toboxed as?
-U
+U. -

 U(truncating: boxed)

-Equivalent toboxed.{int...float|double}Value
+Equivalent toboxed.{int...float|double}Value.

-to one. -
+Convertsfalseto zero andtrueto one. -

 boxed.{int...float|double}Value

-Equivalent toU(truncating: boxed)
+Equivalent toU(truncating: boxed).

 Conversions between integer types and binary floating-point types